My Pool Maintenance Schedule with Printable Checklist

 Occasional tasks

-Check that you don’t have any leaks in the pipework around your pool pump and anywhere else they are exposed.
+Check that the pipework around your pool pump and anywhere else it is exposed is free of leaks.

 Check your skimmer housing/s for signs of any cracks and that the skimmer weir is operating correctly.